-The port of Alexandria has two privately operated docks for ocean going freighters and two major public docks.
+The port of Alexandria has two privately operated docks for ocean going freighters which are not frequently used and two large public docks.

 SECTION FOUR: CITY INDEBTEDNESS AND CAPITAL IMPROVEMENT PROGRAM

 ISSUANCE AND AUTHORIZATION OF BONDED INDEBTEDNESS

 Pursuant to the Constitution of Virginia (the "Constitution") and the Public Finance Act of 1991, Chapter 26, Title 15.2, Code of Virginia of 1950, as amended, a city in Virginia is authorized to issue bonds and notes secured by a pledge of its full faith and credit and unlimited taxing power.
 The Constitution and the Public Finance Act of 1991 also limit the indebtedness that may be incurred by cities to ten percent (10%) of the assessed valuation of real estate subject to local taxation.
 There is no requirement in the Constitution or the Code of Virginia that the issuance of general obligation bonds of the City be subject to approval of the voters of the City at referendum.